Save to My DOJO

 It’s also worth watching the vCenter Server 7 introduction video which explains everything from lifecycle all the way through to security features like Identity Federation:

 VMware vSphere 7 is called by VMware as “the biggest release of vSphere in over a decade, and it doesn’t disappoint.
 The new update contains many important security and quality of life improvements that VMware Administrators have needed for a while now these are more incremental updates but other features have evolved more considerably.
 However, the introduction of Kubernetes on vSphere is definitely a revolution and a massive step towards the future of application modernization.
-It will be interesting to see where VMware go from here.
+It will be interesting to see where VMware goes from here.
 Whether there will be an explosion of Kubernetes adoption now that vSphere, the world’s most popular hypervisor, supports it, or if the licensing and hardware constraints will deter users from adopting the newly touted feature.

 What do you think?
 Does vSphere 7 deliver on your expectations?
 Let us know in the comments below!